SystemsApproach/private5g/cloud.rst

 6.2.3 Stakeholders
 ~~~~~~~~~~~~~~~~~~

-..
-This section includes topics that are somewhat tangential to this
-   book, but maybe there's something worth including.

 With the understanding that our target environment is a collection of
 Kubernetes clusters—some running on bare-metal hardware at edge sites